InterObservers.

 Gossip is the opposite.
 It is talking about people behind their backs with no constructive purpose, and it spreads as rumor through many employees fast.
 One insecure manager venting about a subordinate can tank the department's morale in days.

-A simple test: does the conversation help the work, or just the speaker?
+A simple test: does the talk help the work, or just the speaker?
 Coordinating coverage during someone's FMLA leave is a personnel matter.
 Speculating about why they took it is a misuse of position and a privacy problem.

 If a manager will talk about a colleague behind their back, assume they will talk about you the same way.